Mental Health Awareness Week: 5 actions to reduce workplace stress

 The study of 3,000 UK-based employees found that one in three experience work-related stress at least once a week – and it’s directly affecting employee engagement and business performance.

 When under stress, a quarter of employees are less productive, 11% take sick days and 7% go as far as to look for new jobs altogether.
 In other words, workplace stress is clearly impacting on productivity, absenteeism, staff retention and health.
-And it’s an issue that businesses cannot afford to ignore.
+And it’s an issue that businesses cannot afford to ignore- offering employee wellbeing support is no longer an option, but a necessity.

 Our pervious article explored how age, gender and geography all affect an employee’s likelihood of experiencing stress at work.
 But these demographics only tell part of the story.